grokit/dcore/datasys/README.md

     - parse web
     - mine metadata

+- Need to completely split the data system from the website.
+The website should be able to understand the output from the data-system, the dependency should only be from website to data system, not the inverse.

 ## B

 - Move a bunch of disparate stuff (e.g. recipes or old reading notes) under the repository that is private.